gap gap gap gap

 Poses (Rufus Wainwright)

-with Liam Noble (piano), Kate Shortt (cello), Phil Robson (guitar), Dave Whitford (double bass), Thebe Lipere (percussion) and Simon Lea (drums).
+with Liam Noble (piano), Kate Shortt (cello), Phil Robson (guitar), Dave Whitford (double bass), Thebe Lipere (percussion) and Simon Lea (drums)

 "Sexy, gutsy, bluesy and beautiful."

-Lionel Shriver, author of ‘We Need To Talk About Kevin'
+Lionel Shriver, author of ‘We Need To Talk About Kevin' on Secret Life of a Girl

 Says Tobin: “The idea of ‘the journey', both in the physical world and in the transformation from youth to maturity, is the theme expressed in my songs through stories of different female characters.
 Camille is the carefree ten-year old girl who lives happily in a world where the lines between reality and fantasy blur.
 ‘Secret Life of a Girl' is about the trials, treasures and thrills found on the brink of change.
 Whilst in contrast ‘Corner Of An Eye' is inspired by the short stories of Annie Proulx, rocking horses and the notion that the horse symbolises all that is good and true in human nature.”